Xavier-MC/docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### License

+The XavierMC Documentation (e.g., .md files in the /docs folder) is CC-BY-SA-4.0 licensed.

+The supporting code is BSD-2-Clause licensed.

+The XavierMC logomark is subject to its own terms and does not inherit a license from any of the projects it represents.

 ## Special Thanks